-We have worked with a few professionals who were not client-facing and who needed to put together a business case for partner.
-They couldn’t build a business case based on the client work they would win or service.
+We have worked with a few professionals who were not client-facing and who needed to put together a Business Case for partner.
+They couldn’t build a Business Case based on the client work they would win or service.
 They needed to think more laterally about the advantage the partnership would gain if they were made up to partner.
-In this blog post, I explore the 4 main threads which will strengthen any non-fee earner’s business case for partnership.
-Normally your business case needs to prove something along these lines:
+In this blog post, I explore the 4 main threads which will strengthen any non-fee earner’s Business Case for partnership.
+Normally your Business Case needs to prove something along these lines:

 1. The benefit to the practice of you being privy to partners’ conversations around the partnership table significantly earlier than you are now

-Typically this takes the form of showing that if you are involved in the conversations earlier it results in less work and heartache for the partners.
-Normally, these conversations are the big ones, which have a material impact to the firm’s strategy, bank balance or structure; often the ones that will require a partnership vote.
-If you can show some real examples of the impact – whether good or bad – of you being involved earlier, or brought in too late, in crucial partnership conversations, this will strengthen your business case considerably.
+If you can show some real examples of the impact – whether good or bad – of you being involved earlier or brought in too late in crucial partnership conversations, this will strengthen your Business Case considerably.
 For example, this could be an aborted firm merger that, if you had known about it earlier, you could have advised them much quicker that this was a bad match made in heaven.

 2. Why you and your team will provide a better service to the practice if you have a more influential position